Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 # Aspect based Sentiment Analysis to Get Insights into Online Shopping Experience: The Case of Alibaba
-The study employed the Fast-LCF-ATEPC model for Alibaba reviews, achieving 91.06% APC accuracy and 83.09% ATE F1 score.
+The study employed the Fast-LCF-ATEPC model for Alibaba reviews Aspect-based Sentiment Analysis, achieving 91.06% APC accuracy and 83.09% ATE F1 score.
 It revealed mixed user experiences in areas like usability, pricing, and shipping, aiming to enhance Alibaba's e-commerce user satisfaction.

 By using PyABSA, Flask, and Javascript, we have successfully finished this project, and it is now online https://aliexperience.online.

-The full report can be found (here)[not_published_yet].
+The full report can be found [here](NOT_PUBLISHED_YET).

 *Home Page*